5 Ways to Use Technology to Prevent Workers’ Compensation Fraud

 - Ask your private investigator about remote cameras.

 Remote surveillance cameras have the unique benefit of being highly portable and extremely covert.
 Often less than one square inch in size, cameras can be placed in a variety of locations and almost certainly won’t be detected by a claimant.
 In this way, remote surveillance cameras can act as an extension of an investigator, offering round-the-clock surveillance in any legally appropriate location.
 Read more about remote cameras here.

 - Ask your investigative company about cell phone pinging or license plate tracking.

 Where permitted by law, it is often possible to gain actionable intelligence about a claimant by pinging their cell phone or using technology to track their license plate.
 This allows investigators to know if the claimant has been active when they allege they cannot leave the house, for instance.

 Want to learn more about considerations surrounding the use of remote surveillance cameras?
-Check out this whitepaper by Alliance Worldwide Investigative Group CEO Mario Pecoraro.
+Check out this whitepaper by Alliance Risk Group CEO Mario Pecoraro.
 It details 7 factors to consider before using remote surveillance in a claims investigation.